acoto87/shl/README.md

 # Single Header Libraries

-These are single header libraries that I use in my code, much in the style of [Sean Barret libraries](https://github.com/nothings/stb).
+These are single header libraries that I use in my code, much in the style of Sean Barret stb libraries.

 * list.h: A generic list implementation (see [list.md](https://github.com/acoto87/shl/blob/master/list.md)).
 * stack.h: A generic stack implementation (see [stack.md](https://github.com/acoto87/shl/blob/master/stack.md)).